lishenghui/blades/README.rst

     </p>

-NOTE: More features are under development and the API are subject to change.
+NOTE: More features are under development and the APIs are subject to change.
 If you are interested in this project, don't hesitate to contact me or make a PR directly.

 `Documentation <https://bladesteam.github.io/>`_